 Having spent two weeks with the Ciaz, a few negatives surely stick out but the positives like space, comfort and efficiency far outweigh the cons.

-Also read - Maruti Suzuki Ciaz Long Term Review: March 2019
+Also read - Maruti Suzuki Ciaz Long Term Report: March 2019

 When it came: October 2018